Bayview Junction: Train operations

 The CN Dundas Subdivision and CN Oakville Subdivision constitute CN's main line running from Chicago, Illinois, to Toronto.
 The CN Grimsby Subdivision provides CN with access to United States railways in Buffalo, New York, thus making it a busy junction for freight traffic.

-The population growth in the Greater Toronto Area since 1967 has resulted in the establishment of GO Transit Lakeshore West line commuter rail service on the Grimsby and Oakville Subdivisions.
+The rapid population growth in the Greater Toronto Area resulted in the establishment of GO Transit Lakeshore West line commuter rail service on the Grimsby and Oakville Subdivisions in 1967.
 Additionally, Via Rail Canada provides intercity passenger rail services on all three CN lines.

-The CP Hamilton Subdivision links the industrial city of Hamilton and U.S. railway interchange traffic further south in Buffalo with the railway's mainline from Detroit, Michigan to Toronto at Guelph Junction.
-This line carries exclusively freight traffic and is not as heavily used as the CN lines.
+The CPKC Hamilton Subdivision links the industrial city of Hamilton and U.S. railway interchange traffic further south in Buffalo with the railway's mainline from Detroit, Michigan to Toronto at Guelph Junction.
+This line carries freight traffic and rush hour GO trains to and from Hamilton and is not as heavily used as the CN lines.

 Daily traffic density can vary.
-Upwards of 45 freight trains and 30–40 passenger trains per day can pass through Bayview Junction on both the CN and CP tracks.
+Upwards of 45 freight trains and 30–40 passenger trains per day can pass through Bayview Junction on both the CN and CPKC tracks.